Design Matters (Part 4) - Uneven sheet materials2018-12-03

 Generally speaking, when it comes to deciding the thickness of sheet materials, the unevenness is often a concern.
 It then becomes necessary for the sheet materials to have additional thickness, so that we can machine the materials to the required dimensions and at the same time ensure the accuracy of the reference surface and the relative dimensions.
 Whether the sheet materials are rolled metals or extruded plastics, they all need molds for manufacturing purpose.
 However, mold precision goes down with time, which could lead to the poor quality of the sheet material surface, as well as the uneven material thickness.

 Case Study on Uneven Sheet Materials

-Recently, APPORO machined a batch of panels by milling, of which mostly are Eurorack & Modular Synthesizers, and delivered them to our Japanese customer.
-After assembling the panels, they found out the assembly acrylic plates were not completely coplanar with the panels, and turned to APPORO for solutions.
-APPORO digged into the situation and then figured out it was due to the uneven thickness of the acrylic plates, which resulted in the height gap between the metal panels and the acrylic plates.
+Recently, Apporo machined a batch of panels by milling, of which mostly are Eurorack & Modular Synthesizers, and delivered them to our Japanese customer.
+After assembling the panels, they found out the assembly acrylic plates were not completely coplanar with the panels, and turned to Apporo for solutions.
+We digged into the situation and then figured out it was due to the uneven thickness of the acrylic plates, which resulted in the height gap between the metal panels and the acrylic plates.

 The assembly acrylic plates were not completely coplanar with the panels due to uneven thickness.